March 18, 2020

 For the rest – just pile on some Creme Eggs, a few sprinkles, and maybe even an icing drizzle.
 How you decorate it is up to you, but this is just how I decided to do it this time!

-I used three larger creme eggs, and three Mini Creme Eggs because loaf cakes aren’t actually that large, some of my favourite bronze crunch sprinkles, and then a drizzle of basic water icing to resemble the insides of the creme egg.
+I used three larger creme eggs, and three mini Creme Eggs because loaf cakes aren’t actually that large, some of my favourite bronze crunch sprinkles, and then a drizzle of basic water icing to resemble the insides of the Creme Egg.
+I hope you love this recipe!
+Happy baking!
+X

 Creme Egg Loaf Cake!